Davefreezo/Davefreezo/README.md

-- 👋 Hi, I’m @Davefreezo
+- Hi, I’m @DaveFreezo.
-- 👀 I’m interested in programming.
+- I’m interested in Software development, Cybersecurity, Cryptography and Artificial Intelligence.
-- 🌱 I’m currently learning in Mku.
+- I’m currently pursuing a BBIT degree in Mku.
+- I do IT consultancy.
+-
-- 💞️ I’m looking to collaborate on this platform.
+- I’m looking to collaborate on this platform.

-- 📫 How to reach me davehnjugunah@gmail.com
+- How to reach me: davehnjugunah@gmail.com